 Generative Models

 Generative models learn to generate new data points that are similar to the training data.
-One popular example is Generative Adversarial Networks (GANs), which consist of a generator that produces synthetic data points and a discriminator that tries to distinguish between the synthetic and real data points.
-The generator is trained to generate data that can fool the discriminator into thinking it is real.
-For instance, GANs can be used to generate realistic images of animals, landscapes, or even faces.
+One popular example is Generative Adversarial Networks (GANs).
+GANs consist of a generator producing synthetic data points and a discriminator distinguishing between synthetic and real data points.

 Pretext Tasks

-These are auxiliary tasks that can be used to train a model to learn useful representations of the input data.
+These auxiliary tasks can be used to train a model to learn useful representations of the input data.
 For example, a model can be trained to predict the missing word in a sentence, to predict the next word given the previous ones, or to classify the rotation angle of an image.

 Clustering